Horizon Zero Dawn's Frozen Wilds is the first Horizon DLC, bringing with it a wealth of new content for the much-loved dino-robo-futurist adventure.

 - Horizon Frozen Wilds Bluegleam - how to get Bluegleam easily in the Horizon DLC

-For more Horizon guides, explainers and advice, take a look at our main Horizon Zero Dawn guide and walkthrough hub, including our advice on finding Horizon Zero Dawn's override Cauldrons for controlling and overriding machines, how to get set up with unlimited Horizon Zero Dawn fast travel, and how to unlock near-invincible armour with our Horizon Zero Dawn Power Cell locationsand Shield Weave Armour guide, too.
-On top of that, for DLC players there's our main Horizon Zero Dawn Frozen Wilds walkthrough and guide, a guide to how to earn Bluegleam quickly, and finally A Secret Shared and how to upgrade your spear in Horizon Frozen Wilds.
+For more tips, explainers and advice on Horizon be sure to check out our main Horizon Zero Dawn guide and walkthrough hub, which includes advice for things like Horizon Zero Dawn's override Cauldrons and which machines they let you control, getting hold of the Golden Fast Travel Pack for unlimited fast travel, finding and unlocking the very powerful Horizon Zero Dawn Shield Weave Armour and Power Cell locations, and then for DLC players there's our main Horizon Zero Dawn Frozen Wilds walkthrough and guide, a page on how to earn Bluegleam quickly, and finally, a page on the handy A Secret Shared quest and how to upgrade your spear in Horizon Frozen Wilds.

 Frozen Wilds new features explained